ductwork/ductwork.github.io/advanced/configuration.md

 ## `job_worker.shutdown_timeout`

 Once the job worker graceful shutdown sequence has started, all job worker threads attempt to join with the parent process.
 Ideally, job execution is short enough that it finishes before the timeout.
 Otherwise, the thread will be killed.
 This value should be less than the supervisor shutdown timeout to properly cascade timeouts.
+The default value is **20** (seconds).

 ```yaml
 default: &default